pyepics/pyepics/doc/devices.rst

 Which will step the motor through a set of positions.
 You'll notice a few features for Motor:

- 1. Motors can use english-name aliases for attributes for fields of the motor record.
+ 1. Motors can use English-name aliases for attributes for fields of the motor record.
 Thus 'VAL' can be spelled 'drive' and 'DESC' can be 'description'.
 The Table